needle-mirror/com.unity.tiny/Documentation~/scripting.md

-# Scripting in Tiny Mode
+# Scripting with Project Tiny in DOTS Mode

-Scripting in Tiny Mode is based on the [Entity-Component-System](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system) (ECS) architectural pattern.
+Scripting in DOTS Mode is based on the [Entity-Component-System](https://docs.unity3d.com/Packages/com.unity.entities@latest)[ ](https://docs.unity3d.com/Packages/com.unity.entities@latest)(ECS) architectural pattern.

 You can author Entities in the Editor, however you must create Components and Systems using scripting.